GabrieleLodde/ClientCHAT/README.md

 ## Programming notes:

-- Every single choice from the menu is sent as a command to the server, consisting of "@" replacing "/" in the choice that is entered by the client.
+- Every choice from the menu is sent as a command to the server, consisting of "@" replacing "/" in the choice that is entered by the client.
 - The commands are preceded by an "@" symbol to be recognized by both the server and the client for printing purposes.
 - The program dynamically manages the addition and removal of clients.
 - Messages are clearly formatted in the ClientThread class for better understanding.